likeconan/MVC5_EF6_Angular2_WebAPI2/README.md

 >#### Part 1:Server-Side Development

->I start this tutorial by creating a real online store single page application so that you know how to create, update database in sql sever by using Code
+>I start this tutorial by creating a real online school management single page application so that you know how to create, update database in sql sever by using Code
 First Pattern in EntityFramework 6.
 And also you will touch on major features of  the ASP.NET MVC Framework and WebAPI2.

 >#### Part 2:Client-Side Development